gihanrangana/deadgame-promod/README.md

 - / .iwd files, depending how you split the assets

 IWD files contain /images, /sounds and /weapons
+Put GeoIP.bat file to your cod4 server files directory

 ## Features
 - Custom UI